mklabs/grunt-plugins/readme.md

 ## description

-It'll include any tasks in `~/.grunt/tasks`.
+Grunt will include any tasks in `~/.grunt/tasks`.
 Any files put in there might override built-in tasks or create new custom one.

 In addition to that, grunt has this special `init` task that can be used